alice-labs/plugin-woocommerce/readme.txt

 == Changelog ==

+= 1.2.7 – 23/04/2022 =
+* API token only be replaced when a valid token will be provided and never be deleted.
+* Settings data will be deleted when the plugin is deleted.
+* Update plugin name, banner and screenshots

 = 1.2.6 – 09/04/2022 =
 * Added new settings in the dashboard to control sending product and cart data